 The current UN estimates have the population surpassing the 5 million person plateau towards the end of the next decade.

 New Zealand Population Growth

-Like its neighbour Australia, New Zealand publishes its own online population clock and as the calendar neared the end of February 2012, the estimated figure was shown as 4,427,902.
-Government statistics draw on their estimated levels of natural growth and the formula they use is as follows.
+Like its neighbor Australia, New Zealand publishes its own online population clock and in late 2016, the estimated figure is shown as 4,723,562.
+Government statistics draw on their estimated levels of natural growth, and are slightly higher than the UN's estimates.

-- One net migration loss of one citizen every 2 hours, 47 minutes, and 55 seconds
+- One net migration gain every six minutes and twenty-nine seconds

 New Zealand Population Projections

 The declining population is expected to continue in the years to come in New Zealand, but the population will still be growing- just at a slower rate.
 Current projections believe that the annual growth rate will peak in 2020 at 0.94% before gradually decreasing toward 0.34% in 2050.
 With growth rates this small, it is unlikely that New Zealand will see large changes in their numbers.
 The same set of predictions believe that the population of New Zealand will be 4,834,420 in 2020, 5,213,103 in 2030, 5,502,172 in 2040, and 5,711,484 by 2050.